Harry Stack Sullivan

 What it is: Sullivan encouraged clients to examine significant past relationships and how those dynamics might be repeating in the present.

-How it helps: By understanding these patterns, clients can begin to make conscious choices rather than repeating old, unhelpful scripts.
+How it helps: By understanding these patterns, clients can begin to make conscious choices rather than unconsciously repeating old, unhelpful scripts.

 6. Emphasis on Empathy and Collaboration